WARNING: unbalanced footnote start tag short code found.

 4. Munch On A Banana

 Yummy bananas can also help ease indigestion.
 According to a study, 75% of people troubled by indigestion were completely or partially relieved of the condition when they took banana powder.[ref]
 Arora, Anil, and M. P. Sharma.
 “Use of banana in non-ulcer dyspepsia.”
-The Lancet 335, no. 8689 (1990): 612-613.[/ref] Bananas may protect your
+The Lancet 335, no. 8689 (1990): 612-613.[/ref] Bananas may protect your stomach by enhancing the mucous layer lining it.
+They also contain a flavonoid called leucocyanidin which make bananas a natural antacid.[ref]10 benefits of eating a banana.
+Council For Health, Research And Development.[/ref] So peel and enjoy a ripe banana to get rid of indigestion.

 5. Have Turmeric Tea

 Turmeric is known to have a wide range of healing properties and easing symptoms of indigestion is one of them.
 One study observed that having turmeric 4 times daily – once after each meal and then once before bedtime – improved indigestion in 87% of the participants.[ref]
 Thamlikitkul, V. I. S. A. N. U., N. Bunyapraphatsara, T. Dechatiwongse, S. Theerapong, C. Chantrakul, T. Thanaveerasuwan, S. Nimitnon et al. “Randomized double blind study of Curcuma domestica Val. for dyspepsia.”
 J Med Assoc Thai 72, no. 11 (1989): 613-620.[/ref] As with ginger, you can use turmeric in your cooking or make yourself a cup of turmeric tea.
-Turmeric is widely used as a culinary spice in Southeast Asian communities and forms a part of the regular diet of
+Turmeric is widely used as a culinary spice in Southeast Asian communities and forms a part of the regular diet of pregnant women there.
+Just make sure you stick to normal dietary amounts as excessive amounts may lead to uterine contractions.[ref]Turmeric.
+University of Michigan.[/ref]

 6. Take Honey